to_str in ruby

 Here Ruby is saying that Fixnum is not like a string and it should not be added to String.

 We can make Fixnum to behave like a string by adding a

-The pratical usage of this example can be seen here.
+The practical usage of this example can be seen here.

 In the above case ruby is refusing to invoke

 knows that adding “1” to a string does not feel right.

 to_str to Fixnum as shown in the last

 section and then we will not get any error.
 In this case the result